 N.M.
-Code R. § 16.12.2.11
+Admin.
+Code § 16.12.2.11

-Current through Register Vol. 35, No. 8, April 23, 2024
+Current through Register Vol. 35, No. 24, December 23, 2024

 Section 16.12.2.11 - STANDARDS OF NURSING PRACTICE

-A. The nurse shall maintain individual competence in nursing practice, recognizing and accepting responsibility for individual actions and judgments.
+A. The nurse shall maintain individual competence in nursing practice, recognizing, and accepting responsibility for individual actions and judgments.

-(1) Competent nursing practice requires that the nurse have the knowledge and skills to practice nursing safely and properly in accordance with his/her licensure status and to perform specific functions or procedures required in his/her particular area of practice.
+(1) Competent nursing practice requires that the nurse have the knowledge and skills to practice nursing safely and properly in accordance with their licensure status and to perform specific functions or procedures required in their particular area of practice.
 Competent nursing practice also requires that the nurse have the knowledge to recognize and respond to any complication(s) which may result from the function or procedure the nurse performs.

 (3) The nurse shall use individual competence as a criterion in accepting assigned responsibilities.